-Check the conditions with your municipality
+Check the regulations with your municipality

 You can usually start a business from home if you practice a regulated profession.
 Examples of regulated professions are: architect, attorney, general practitioner, artist, or accountant.
-The conditions for starting a business from home differ per municipality.
+The regulations for starting a business from home differ per municipality.
 But in general, the rules are:

 - Your house must remain a home.
 In most municipalities, this means that:

 - You can use no more than 1/3 of your house for your business

 - Your business must not cause your neighbours any inconvenience

 - Most municipalities do not allow you to let employees work from your home

 - Your plans must fit with the local zoning plan: